eric8395/Gun-Image-Classification/README.md

 - Where is gun violence in America most prevalent?
 - Has there been an increase in gun violence?
 Are there trends we are seeing over time?

+*For further exploration into these questions, please see the exploratory data analysis (EDA) notebook.*

 **Data Sources:**
 - <a href ="https://wonder.cdc.gov/ucd-icd10.html">Center for Disease, Control, and Prevention</a>